OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

   - smooth 5th-order polynomial based ramps
 - **`objectiveFunction`**
   - runs simulation and returns a single scalar cost
+  - used by GA during tuning
+- **ORA + reduction utilities**
-  - used for tuning/optimization experiments
+  - build ORA approximation for fractional operators
+  - reduce order using `balred` with HSV guidance
+  - options like `MatchDC` / `StateElimMethod`
 - (optional) **App/UI**
-  - quick parameter changes, visualization, experiments
+  - App Designer interface for quick experiments and visualization

 ---